Tuesday, 5 October 2010

-St. Faustina of Poland - a Messenger of God's Divine Mercy
+St. Faustina of Poland - Apostle of God's Divine Mercy

 Sister Faustina, who was Helena Kowalska, was born on August 25, 1905, in the village of Glogowiec, in Lodz, Poland.
 At the age of 7, she had a very unusual vision - a vision of the Lord which lasted with her.